odriverobotics/ODrive/Firmware/README.md

 * `git status` will still claim that many files are modified but the actual diff (using `git diff`) is empty (apart from all the line ending warnings).

 ### Generating patchfiles
 If you made changes to CubeMX generated files outside of the `USER CODE BEGIN`...`USER CODE END` sections and contribute them back, please add a patch file so that the next person who runs CubeMX doesn't run into problems.

-The way described here will use git to revert your changes and then revert the revert on top of that, thus giving you a commit that represents the exact patch that you want to export.
+CubeMX will reset everything outside these sections to the original state; we will capturing into a patch file the changes required to undo this resetting.
 * Make sure your current desired state is committed.
 * Make a new temporary branch: `git checkout -b cubemx_temp`
-* Run the CubeMX code generation as described in the previous section, including applying patches.
+* Run the CubeMX code generation as described in the previous section, including applying previous patches.
-* The diff will now _not_ be empty since CubeMX reversed your changes.
+* The diff will now _not_ be empty since CubeMX reset your changes.
-* Stage the falsely reversed file and make a commit with the message "bogus commit".
+* Stage this state and commit it with a message like "CubeMX reset my changes".
-* Run `git revert HEAD` to revert the bogus commit.
-This gives you the "double negative" commit which you will export, so write a meaningful commit message.
+* Run `git revert HEAD` to undo the resetting action CubeMX's regeneration had.
+This is the commit which you will export, so write a meaningful commit message.
 * Run `git format-patch HEAD~1` to export the commit as patch file.
 * Check out your previous branch and then force-delete the temporary branch: `git branch -D cubemx_temp`
 * Move the patch file to `Board/v3/` and add it in a new commit.